Undergraduate Student Government Recognized/Funded Organizations

 All student organizations who wish to be recognized and receive funding through the Undergraduate Student Government Association must go through the formal recognition process.

 Current Student Organizations: Each current organization must fill out Re-Recognition Packet within the first three weeks of every fall semester.
-Each organization to hand in the required paperwork will receive $150.00 in funding.
-One member for each organization is required to attend a two hour training on budgeting and planning the week following the re-recognition paperwork deadline.
+Each organization to hand in the required paperwork will receive $100.00 in funding.
+Two members for each organization is required to attend a two hour training on budgeting and planning the week following the re-recognition paperwork deadline.
 Failure to attend this training will result in a 25% budget cut to your organization.

 Any current organization that does not fill out the required forms in this time frame will not be publicized on the university website, nor are they eligible to receive student government funding or form a university agency account.